 Access Careers does not permit currently enrolled students to transfer between classes.
 If a student wants to transfer to another program they must enroll as a new student.
-Any tuition paid to the school is non-transferrable.
+Any tuition paid to the school is non-transferrable unless preapproved by the Director prior to the registration of the new program.
 At the discretion of the School Director, advanced standing may be given for prior education from other institutes.
 Students will be required to provide an official transcript of any previous education and an official catalog with the course descriptions from the previous school.
 Advanced standing approval must be given prior to enrollment.
 Students wishing to receive recognition for previous training must show proof of previous training.
-The student should hold minimum of 'C' grade in the course for which he/she is willing to obtain credit.
-If below 'C' grade student has to repeat the coursework again.
+The student should hold a minimum of 'C' grade in the course for which he/she is willing to obtain credit.
+If below a 'C' grade, student has to repeat the course work again.
 Applicants must allow sufficient time to process requests in order to get credit for the courses.
 Note: The use of the word 'credit' does not apply to college credits, but rather to recognition for previous course work.